Chandher05/bitcoin-intents/README.md

 # bitcoin-intents
-Creating intents to satisfy on Bitcoin
+Creating intents to satisfy on Bitcoin transactions